Español

 Everolimus is a pill taken once a day.

-Common side effects include mouth sores, increased risk of infections, nausea, loss of appetite, diarrhea, skin rash, feeling tired or weak, fluid buildup (usually in the legs), and increases in blood sugar and cholesterol levels.
+Common side effects of everolimus can include mouth sores, increased risk of infections, nausea, loss of appetite, diarrhea, skin rash, feeling tired or weak, fluid buildup (usually in the legs), and increases in blood sugar and cholesterol levels.
 A less common but serious side effect is lung damage, which can cause shortness of breath or other problems.

 Many other targeted drugs are now being developed and studied in clinical trials.
 Some of these are described in What’s New in Research and Treatment for Brain and Spinal Cord Tumors in Children?